When are your services?

 How do I become a member of Christ Fellowship Baptist Church?

 Membership begins by talking with one of our Elders after any worship service.
 After filling out a membership application and meeting with a pastor, a letter of membership is requested from the applicants most recent church.
 Once letter is received, you are welcomed into our church as a new member.
 New member classes are scheduled periodically throughout the year.
-For more information or to speak with a pastor please call the church office: (251) 461-2242 or email: email@example.com
+Our Membership forms can be printed or emailed to one of our Pastors by downloading it from the link below.
+For more information or to speak with a pastor please call the church office: (251) 461-2242 or email: firstname.lastname@example.org

 How can I get baptized?

 Baptism is for those who can articulate repentance and saving faith in our Lord, Jesus Christ and whose lives demonstrate consistence with that profession.
 This process begins by talking with one of our Elders after any worship service.
-After filling out a baptism application and meeting with a pastor, the baptismal canidate is then baptized during one of our Sunday services.
-For more information or to speak with a pastor please contact the church office: firstname.lastname@example.org or call (251) 461-2242.
+After filling out a baptism application and meeting with a pastor, the baptismal candidate is then baptized during one of our Sunday services.
+For more information or to speak with a pastor please contact the church office: (251) 461-2242 or email email@example.com

 What is the Gospel?